IndraNandagopal/python-api-challenge/README.md

 ### Adding a .gitignore File

-Added `api_keys.py` file containing the API key to the `.gitignore` file and committed the modifications `.gitignore`
+Added `api_keys.py` file containing the API key to the `.gitignore` file and committed the modifications to `.gitignore`

 ## Part 1: WeatherPy